david-knott/tigerlang/compiler/DIARY.md

 ## Thursday 17th December 2020
 Started dataflow analysis, splitting tree IR into quadruples and the recombining them.
+Search for a tiger colour palette for the design.

 ## Monday 14th Decemeber 2020
 Calculating static links and whether they can escape.
 Not complete.
 Doesn't work in